-After 2010 floods, Dawn Media representatives were deployed to Mansehra by Mr. Shakeel Qadir Khan (the then DG PMDA) to experience the effective response DDMA.
-Accordingly, interviews of with DDMA high-ups were broadcasted on Dawn news television channel and newspaper, appreciating the efforts of district administration for setting up an effective and efficient flood response system.
+2010 After floods.
+Dawn Media representatives were deployed to Mansehra by Mr. Shakeel Qadir Khan (the then DG PMDA) to experience the effective response DDMA.
+Accordingly, of interviews with DDMA high-ups were broadcasted on Dawn news television channel and newspaper, appreciating the efforts of district administration for setting up an effective and efficient flood response system.

-Linkages, coordination and understanding between DDMA Mansehra, NDMA, ERRA and other organisations working on DRM remained exceptional.
+Linkages, coordination and understanding between DDMA Mansehra, NDMA, Earthquake Reconstruction and Rehabilitation Authority and other organisations working on DRM remained exceptional.
 DDMA activities were regularly shared with PDMA, with the provision of persistent guidance and support.
 PDMA officials physically participated in drills, simulations and trainings arranged by DPMP in partnership with DDMA Mansehra.